Has Steve Jobs’ iPhone destroyed a generation?

 2 engaged in or promoting revolution: Apple’s revolutionary iPhone.

-Further proof that Steve Jobs was an unparalleled visionary, from The New York Times, September 10, 2014, Nick Bilton recounts a conversation he had with Steve Jobs in late 2010:
+For even more proof that Steve Jobs was an unparalleled visionary (as if we needed any), from The New York Times, September 10, 2014, Nick Bilton recounts a conversation he had with Steve Jobs in late 2010:

 Bilton: So, your kids must love the iPad?